The0x539/StudioEnhancementSuite/README.md

  - Shorthand search (*e.g.*, searching `tr22` produces results for "Tile, Round 2 x 2"
  - Redirect renders to run in Blender instead of Eyesight (Experimental, disabled by default, requires additional setup)
  - Abbreviate part names in the palette to improve readability
+ - Change the 16-stud threshold of the "Reduce scale for parts wider than 16 studs" setting

 # Installation
 1. Install [BepInEx](https://docs.bepinex.dev/articles/user_guide/installation/index.html) (**5.x, not 6.x!**) normally.